Methodology — Global Environmental Risks & Planetary Boundaries Monitor

 Action: Flag the transition of a risk from an ecological basin into a geopolitical or economic basin.
 The cascade chain must be explicitly traced through each tier (physical → human → political).

 Reverse Cascade Check: Also applied in reverse — does this geopolitical event actively accelerate an Earth system boundary transgression?
 Examples include armed conflict driving deforestation, sanctions blocking climate adaptation finance, and AMOC weakening accelerating Amazon dieback (which increases atmospheric CO₂, which further weakens AMOC).
-If a reverse cascade is confirmed, a cross-monitor flag is issued to the European Geopolitical & Hybrid Threat Monitor.
+If a reverse cascade is confirmed, a cross-monitor flag is issued to the European Strategic Autonomy Monitor.

 Filter 2 — The Regulatory Vacuum